In this article, I want to explore what might be revealed to us presently within the first seal. First, I need to back things up a bit.

 What can we learn from the 1st seal today?

-No sincere Christian should look at themselves as a kind of antichrist.
-This is not an accusation towards anyone and is not meant to discourage anyone.
-In the end, there is only the sincere Christians and the unbelievers.
-If we are sincere, then we are not fated with the horsemen.
-Do not actually peg yourself as the horsemen, only see the tendencies within that need repenting of.
-As mentioned earlier, the way we handle the things of God matter.
-All of the warnings given through our history, the prophets, Jesus, and the apostles are given for a reason.
+No sincere Christian should look at themselves as a kind of antichrist, but as mentioned earlier, the way we handle the things of God matter.
+All of the warnings given through our history, the prophets, Jesus, and the apostles of the scriptures are given for a reason.

 We should pay attention and be attentive to our salvation.
 If we are sincere, we should grow in reverence for the warnings we are given in the word and greatly appreciate the blood of Jesus that cleanses us.
 In so doing, we will grow in the knowledge of the Lord, and we will receive mercy, forgiveness, and life.
 Salvation that is neglected is revealed to be no salvation at all, only hard heart delusion and death.